Overview

 Notice of Information Collection for Daily Capacity Monitoring (DCM)

-The pandemic has highlighted the importance of understanding health system capacity to meet the needs of patients in Ontario.
+The COVID-19 pandemic highlighted the importance of understanding health system capacity to meet the needs of patients in Ontario.

 The ministry established the Daily Capacity Monitoring (DCM) Project to help inform and support health system capacity planning and management.

-The Ministry Data Integration Unit (DIU) will collect record-level admissions and discharge data including personal information from Ontario’s Electronic Health Record (EHR).
+The Ministry Data Integration Unit (DIU) collected record-level admissions and discharge data including personal information from Ontario’s Electronic Health Record (EHR).
 This information is also “personal health information” within the meaning of the Personal Health Information Protection Act, 2004 (PHIPA).

-Upon receipt, the data will be de-identified using Standard Operating Procedures (SOPs) to meet the requirements defined in the OPS DI Data Standards, developed in consultation with the Information and Privacy Commissioner of Ontario.
+Upon receipt, the data was de-identified using Standard Operating Procedures (SOPs) to meet the requirements defined in the OPS DI Data Standards, developed in consultation with the Information and Privacy Commissioner of Ontario.

-The DIU will link the data to existing ministry data holdings to create a de-identified, integrated data set to support the broader health sector in understanding facility occupancy and surges, length of stay, capacity and resource availability, and service utilization by geographic area.
+The DIU linked the data to existing ministry data holdings to create a de-identified, integrated data set to support the broader health sector in understanding facility occupancy and surges, length of stay, capacity and resource availability, and service utilization by geographic area.

 The DIU may further disclose the Personal Information/Personal Health Information it collects: